-Some of the most recognized activities of MAEF include:
+Some of the most recognized activities of MAEF include the Partners for Quality Program, the Academic League and award programs for students and teachers.

+Partners for Quality

-- Partners for Quality.
-The Partners for Quality School Improvement and Accountability Training Program, established as a pilot in 1997, systematically advances school quality, accountability and improvement leading to increased student achievement in both high performing and under-performing schools.
-Partners for Quality provides requesting schools with a framework to assess the performance of a classroom, school and/or district in seven categories: 1) leadership; 2) strategic planning; 3) student and stakeholder focus; 4) information and analysis usage; 5) human resources development; 6) education and support processes; and 7) school performance results. - Academic League.
-The Academic League was enacted in 1989 to provide for student academic challenges and recognition.
-Since 1989, MAEF has assisted schools in increasing student participation in the Academic League's 90 challenges from 27% of all students in 1994, to 35% in 1996, to 40% in 1998 and to 45% in 2000. - Award Programs.
-MAEF administers several awards programs that recognize the exemplary achievement of teachers and students in Minnesota.
+- The Partners for Quality School Improvement and Accountability Training Program, established as a pilot in 1997, systematically advances school quality, accountability and improvement leading to increased student achievement in both high performing and under-performing schools. - Partners for Quality provides requesting schools with a framework to assess the performance of a classroom, school and/or district: the Malcolm Baldrige Criteria for Education Performance Excellence.
+The core values of this framework are grouped into seven categories: 1) leadership; 2) strategic planning; 3) student and stakeholder focus; 4) information and analysis usage; 5) human resources development; 6) education and support processes; and 7) school performance results.